Home

 Prisoners of the State

-Republished in Critical Legal Thinking
+Republished at Critical Legal Thinking

 We have all become prisoners of the State.
 Wherever we are across the whole planet.
 It's a time like no other time in human history or natural history.
 Is it a force of Nature as virus Covid-19 that has brought this about; or is it something to do with the nature of our State?